 How much does it cost to replace a water pump in a Lexus?

-- Additional Repairs: Sometimes, replacing the water pump may require additional repairs, such as replacing the timing belt or other components, which can increase the total cost.
+- Additional Repairs: In some cases, replacing the water pump may also require addressing other related issues, such as replacing the timing belt or addressing coolant leaks, which can add to the overall cost.

 Can I still drive my car with a bad water pump?